Opinion Market Model: Stemming Far-Right Opinion Spread using Positive Interventions: as a Testbed for Interventions

 We have two key insights.
 First, we see that the effect of the news on Facebook is modest compared to Twitter since the far-right public groups on Facebook behave as almost perfect filter bubbles in which news has little penetration.
 Second, indiscriminately increasing reputable news is not an effective strategy for suppressing far-right opinions on Twitter (see $R_3$ and $R_4$).
 Doing so can backfire since it brings even more attention to far-right users and their narratives \cite{Peucker2022}.

-\textbf{How to effectively use the testbed.} Assuming that A/B testing would be performed by an entity in control of reputable news coverage ($R_i$ here above), the results above indicate that the test should mainly concentrate on the effects of increasing $R_1$ (on Facebook), increasing $R_0$ and decreasing $R_3$ and $R_4$ (on Twitter).
-The design and execution of such a test are left as future work.

-Though our analysis focuses on mitigating far-right opinions with media coverage, \omm can be leveraged as an intervention evaluation tool for any information operations such as mis/disinformation and propaganda.
+\textbf{How to effectively use the testbed.} Assuming that A/B testing is performed by an entity in control of reputable news coverage ($R_i$ here above), the results above indicate that the test should mainly concentrate on the effects of increasing $R_1$ (on Facebook), increasing $R_0$ and decreasing $R_3$ and $R_4$ (on Twitter).
+We leave as future work the design and execution of such an experiment.
+Our analysis in this paper focuses on mitigating far-right opinions with media coverage.
+However, \omm can be leveraged as an intervention evaluation tool for information operations in other domains and fighting mis- \& disinformation and online propaganda.